 By creating a plan to guide your employees and yourself towards your smaller goals, you create a path towards larger goal achievement.
 Communicate your plans and goals with your employees.
 You want them to understand where you want to be.
 You may even get some feedback from them that could be beneficial to accomplishing your goals.

 There are many time management and productivity systems, including specific software, online apps, and even overall philosophies.
 It really doesn't matter what system or approach you use, only that it's something that you buy into, understand fully and keep up with.

 If you struggle to find an approach to time management that you can commit to fully, try combining the ideas of a few different philosophies to create the perfect time management and productivity tool for you.

-You can cut down on the time it takes you to complete your work by identifying when you work best and are most productive and planning your most important work for that time.
+You can cut down on the time it takes you to complete your work by identifying when you work best, are most productive, and plan your most important work for that time.
 You can boost your productivity even more if you're able to reduce distractions and interruptions during this focused work time.

-Second, time tracking can give you a picture of exactly where your time is being spent, day in and day out, over the long term.
-This could be eye-opening and can provide a valuable insight into how you want to spend your time, how you actually spend it, and what changes you may need to make to shift the balance.
+Second, time tracking can give you a picture of exactly where your time is being spent.
+If you have never done this before, it is eye-opening and provides valuable insight into how you spend your time.